The Tenor: Retail

-The Tenor is anchored by a Cineplex Cinemas 23-screen movie theatre, Dollarama, The Beer Store, the tourist attraction Little Canada, and restaurants including Jack Astor's and Milestones.
-American fast casual restaurant Shake Shack also open in ground floor in June 2024, which is the first store in Canada and replaced the former Adidas Sport Store., which relocated to a new location.
+The Tenor is anchored by a Cineplex Cinemas 23-screen movie theatre, Dollarama, The Beer Store, the tourist attraction Pocket Planet Canada, and restaurants including Jack Astor's and Milestones.
+American fast casual restaurant Shake Shack also open in ground floor in June 2024, which is the first store in Canada and replaced the former Adidas Sport Store., which relocated to a new location a short distance down Yonge Street on part of the CF Toronto Eaton Centre complex.